CX in the public sector: 5 government trends to embrace now

 In response, some agencies are finding their way to some edgy trends and technology, also touching the realms of digital transformation.
 From where I sit, these are the trends that stand out that I believe we will be seeing more of in the future.

 Surveys are a classic way to collect customer feedback.
-Most people understand what surveys are.
+Most people understand what customer surveys are.
 They are easier than ever to implement, especially with the help of technology.

 The problem is, it’s harder than ever to get customers to respond to those surveys.
 So agencies must find other ways to understand customer sentiment, when and where the customer chooses to express it, like on social media.
-Digital dialogues are happening all the time in that space.
+Digital dialogs are happening all the time in that space.

 New technology can listen to dozens of social channels and blogs at once, in real time, sometimes with fewer restrictions and at a faster pace than surveys.